graphcommerce-org/graphcommerce/.changeset/long-llamas-cheer.md

 '@graphcommerce/magento-recently-viewed-products': minor
 ---

-Added recently viewed products hook and render component
+Created a new `<RecentlyViewedProducts/>` component and render it on product pages.